-Nigeria is the most endemic country in the world for river blindness, accounting for as much as 40 percent of the global disease burden.
-It is estimated that up to 27 million Nigerians living in 32 endemic states need treatment for river blindness.
+Nigeria is the most endemic country in the world for river blindness (onchocerciasis), accounting for as much as 40 percent of the global disease burden.
+It is estimated that up to 31 million Nigerians living in 32 endemic states need treatment for river blindness.

-With headquarters in Jos, Plateau state, and with supporting suboffices in Lagos, Owerri, Benin City, and Enugu, the Carter Center's River Blindness Program assists treatment activities in nine states in Nigeria: Abia, Anambra, Delta, Ebonyi, Edo, Enugu, Imo, Nasarawa, and Plateau states.
+In 1989, its first year in operation, the Nigeria National Onchocerciasis Control Program treated 49,566 people with Mectizan® (ivermectin, donated by Merck).
+Today, the national program is one of the world's largest distributors of Mectizan.
+With headquarters in Jos, Plateau State and supporting sub-offices in Lagos, Owerri, Benin City, and Enugu, the Carter Center's River Blindness Elimination Program assists treatment activities in nine states in Nigeria: Abia, Anambra, Delta, Ebonyi, Edo, Enugu, Imo, Nasarawa, and Plateau.

 A major Carter Center partner in Nigeria has been the Lions Clubs International Foundation SightFirst Initiative.
-Lions Clubs District 404, with Lions Clubs International Foundation support, is actively involved in promoting public awareness of the disease by advocating for onchocerciasis control, meeting with high-ranking officials to solicit support, and visiting communities where mass treatment is provided.
-In addition, significant portions of the health programming in participating villages are funded by the villages themselves, totaling more than 5.1 million naira (or approximately US $33,093) in 2011.
+Lions Clubs District 404, with Lions Clubs International Foundation support, promotes public awareness of the disease by advocating for onchocerciasis control, meeting with high-ranking officials to solicit support, and visiting communities where mass treatment is provided.
+In addition, significant portions of the health programming in participating villages are funded by the villages themselves.